CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 * If security issues are suspected, a security officer must be informed so that they can take further action (see also DER.2.1 Handling security incidents).
 The IT operation should be informed about the hazards to which WLAN components are exposed and the security measures to be observed.

-The correct implementation of the security measures described in the WLAN security policy should be checked regularly.
+The correct implementation of the security measures described in the WLAN security guideline should be checked regularly.
 #### NET.2.1.M11 Suitable selection of WLAN components

 Important criteria for selecting WLAN components are security, privacy and compatibility.
 Compatibility issues can not be ruled out with the large number of different WLAN components.
 To avoid compatibility issues, all components must be certified by the Wi-Fi Alliance and support the IEEE 802.11 standards.
 All WLAN components may only use frequency bands approved by the regulatory bodies of the country.
 Every provider of WLAN components must provide information on this in the data sheets for his product free of charge.